Calebsenm/MyLeetCode/README.md

-This is a respo for practice code problems and learn about DSA In golang o other languages
+Respo for practice code problems and learn about DSA  i do not know ;)